Nat Turner's Rebellion: Legislative response

 During the rebellion, the Virginia General Assembly targeted free Blacks with an African relocation bill, and a police bill denying them trials by jury and criminal punishment by slavery and relocation.
 The General Assembly received petitions from at least seven slave owners asking to be compensated for slaves lost without trial because of the insurrection; they were all rejected.

 The General Assembly debated the future of slavery the following spring.
 Some urged gradual emancipation, but the pro-slavery side prevailed after Virginia's leading intellectual, Thomas Roderick Dew, president of the College of William and Mary, published "a pamphlet defending the wisdom and benevolence of slavery, and the folly of its abolition".
-Laws were passed in all slave states except Maryland, Kentucky, and Tennessee criminalizing teaching Blacks to read and write, and restricting Blacks from holding religious meetings without a licensed White minister.
+Laws were passed in Virginia which criminalized teaching Blacks to read and write, and restricted Blacks from holding religious meetings without a licensed White minister.

 Other Southern slave-holding states also enacted legal restrictions on Black activities.
 Possession of abolitionist publications was criminalized in Virginia and other Southern states.

 Aftermath

 On September 3, 1831, William Lloyd Garrison published an article, "The Insurrection", in the abolitionist newspaper The Liberator.
 On September 10, 1831, The Liberator published excerpts from a letter to the editor saying that many people in the South believed the newspaper had a link to the revolt and that if Garrison were to go to the South, he "would not be permitted to live long... he would be taken away, and no one is the wiser for it... if Mr. Garrison were to go to the South, he would be dispatched immediately... [an] opinion expressed by persons at the South, repeatedly."

 In November 1831, Thomas R. Gray published The Confessions of Nat Turner, based on research he conducted while Turner was in hiding and from conversations with Turner before the trial.
 The pamphlet sold 40,000 to 50,000 copies, making it a noted source about the rebellion at the time.
-But a November 25, 1831, review of the publication by The Richmond Enquirer said:
+A November 25, 1831, review of the publication by The Richmond Enquirer said:

 The pamphlet has one defect—we mean its style.
 The confession of the culprit is given, as it were, from his lips—(and when read to him, he admitted its statements to be correct)—but the language is far superior to what Nat Turner could have employed—Portions of it are even eloquently and classically expressed.—This is calculated to cast some shade of doubt over the authenticity of the narrative, and to give the Bandit a character for intelligence which he does not deserve, and ought not to have received.—In all other respects, the confession appears to be faithful and true.

-Gray's work is the primary historical document about Turner but some modern historians, specifically David F. Allmendinger Jr., have also questioned the validity of his portrayal of Turner.
+Gray's work is the primary historical document about Turner but some modern historians, specifically Allmendinger, have also questioned the validity of his portrayal of Turner.